CleanCut/rusty_engine/scenarios/road_race.md

 <img width="1392" alt="screenshot5" src="https://user-images.githubusercontent.com/5838512/147838675-a3d85aef-c2e5-4257-aef1-51ca983d3044.png">

 That's it!
 You've done it!
-At this point you should have a fully-functional game prototype.
+At this point, you should have a fully functional game prototype.
 Feel free to continue changing things and having some fun.
 Below is a list of challenge ideas to get you thinking about other things you could do.

 # Troubleshooting